top of page

 Speech Sound Mapping - Speech, Spelling and Meaning!
 Word Mapping Mastery

 Traditional rules-based approaches to reading instruction are often limited by the complexity and variability of English orthography.
 Attempting to memorise numerous rules or rely solely on rote learning creates inefficiencies, as it does not reflect the way skilled readers process language.
 By making the phoneme and grapheme correspondences VISIBLE children are able to explore a much wider range of words.
 The variations and spelling patterns become easier to understand when words are mapped to show the grapheme to phoneme correspondences.
+These are shown when the Word Mapping Tool is used!

 Explicit instruction plays a vital role in the early stages of reading development, drawing attention to the structure of the writing system and laying the foundation for further learning.
 However, as children progress, implicit learning becomes increasingly important.
 This transition allows learners to internalise patterns and self-teach through exposure to language.
 Overemphasis on explicit instruction beyond its initial purpose can hinder progress, failing to account for the role of implicit, self-generated learning.
 This is a concept easier to understand when you watch children independently exploring words, and moving into the self-teaching phase.